Agentum07/Agentum07/README.md

 1. **Bhutu - personal assistant chatbot**

 Designed a personal assistant chatbot to keep track of tasks like events, deadlines or to-dos using software engineering principles.
 Added JavaFX GUI and Gradle to automate project builds.
 The git repository can be found [here](https://github.com/Agentum07/ip).
-The excecutable product can be downloaded from [here](https://github.com/Agentum07/ip/releases/tag/A-Release).
+The executable product can be downloaded from [here](https://github.com/Agentum07/ip/releases/tag/A-Release).